Trout Fishing After Rain – Expert Guide Tactics And Tips

 A river after a rain

-The runoff from clay banks, farmer’s fields, and other areas can cause the water to start to become less clear and this can be a good thing when fishing for trout.
-As long as it doesn’t go muddy brown the fishing can be excellent.
-I discuss my tactics for very muddy water below in my bonus tip.
+The runoff from clay banks, farmer’s fields, and other areas can cause the water to start to become less clear, and this can be a good thing when fishing for trout because big trout tend to be less cautious and more aggressive.

-During this time you’re not going to catch any fish so it’s best to wait until the water starts t drop and clear up which can be a time when the fishing is excellent.
+During this muddy time, you’re not likely to catch any fish so it’s best to wait until the water starts to drop and clear up a bit, which can be a time when the fishing is excellent.

 Big Fish Feed After The Rain